The definitive guide to Led Zeppelin’s corporate empire

 Cullderstead

 As part of the process of setting up Led Zeppelin’s record label Swan Song, a UK company named Cullderstead was set up on April 11, 1973.
-You can find that business listed on some copies of Physical Graffiti, with those copies noting that the business was then “trading as Swan Song”.
+You can find that business listed on some early pressings of Physical Graffiti, with those copies noting that the business was “trading as Swan Song”.
+Cullderstead entered liquidation on November 3, 1983 and was shut down in 1990.

-It seems that Cullderstead may have also had a US sister business.
+Cullderstead also operated in the US.
 An article in the February 23, 1974 issue of Cash Box states: “Peter Grant, manager of Led Zeppelin and co-manager of Maggie Bell, has formed Cullderstead Ltd. to look after his management interests in the United States.
 He has named Danny Goldberg vice president of Cullderstead.”

 Langwest